-Artificial structures such as bridges/ culverts, dams, service pits and other structures were also considered for their habitat value.
+Artificial structures such as bridges/ culverts, dams, service pits and other structures were also considered for their habitat value and investigated for the presence of microbats including their sounds and guano deposits.

-Faunal nomenclature is consistent with:
+Faunal nomenclature is consistent with;

 - Cogger, H. (1992).
 Reptiles and Amphibians of Australia, Revised Edition.
 Reed, Sydney. - Morcombe, M. (2000).
 Field Guide to Australian Birds.
 Steve Parish Publishing Pty Ltd, Queensland. - Strahan, R. (1995).
 The Mammals of Australia.
 Australian Museum/Reed Books, Sydney.